 (Dutch radio and online)

-The studio of the artist in Holland is at Bloom Studios in Weesp.
-It is a vibrant place where paintings and installations are created, musicians write songs, and start-ups see their first light.
+The studio of the artist in Holland is at the Creative Campus in Almere.
+It is a vibrant place where sculptures and installations are created, musicians write songs, and start-ups see their first light.
 You are more than welcome to visit, yet please contact us in advance so that we can check the agenda of the artist.